Space Shuttle: Testing

 After it arrived at Edwards AFB, Enterprise underwent flight testing with the Shuttle Carrier Aircraft, a Boeing 747 that had been modified to carry the orbiter.
 In February 1977, Enterprise began the Approach and Landing Tests (ALT) and underwent captive flights, where it remained attached to the Shuttle Carrier Aircraft for the duration of the flight.
 On August 12, 1977, Enterprise conducted its first glide test, where it detached from the Shuttle Carrier Aircraft and landed at Edwards AFB.
 After four additional flights, Enterprise was moved to the Marshall Space Flight Center (MSFC) on March 13, 1978.
 Enterprise underwent shake tests in the Mated Vertical Ground Vibration Test, where it was attached to an external tank and solid rocket boosters, and underwent vibrations to simulate the stresses of launch.
 In April 1979, Enterprise was taken to the KSC, where it was attached to an external tank and solid rocket boosters, and moved to LC-39.
-Once installed at the launch pad, the Space Shuttle was used to verify the proper positioning of launch complex hardware.
+Once installed at the launch pad, the Space Shuttle was used to verify the proper positioning of the launch complex hardware.
 Enterprise was taken back to California in August 1979, and later served in the development of the SLC-6 at Vandenberg AFB in 1984.

 On November 24, 1980, Columbia was mated with its external tank and solid-rocket boosters, and was moved to LC-39 on December 29.
 The first Space Shuttle mission, STS-1, would be the first time NASA performed a crewed first-flight of a spacecraft.
 On April 12, 1981, the Space Shuttle launched for the first time, and was piloted by John Young and Robert Crippen.
 During the two-day mission, Young and Crippen tested equipment on board the shuttle, and found several of the ceramic tiles had fallen off the top side of the Columbia.
 NASA coordinated with the Air Force to use satellites to image the underside of Columbia, and determined there was no damage.
 Columbia reentered the atmosphere and landed at Edwards AFB on April 14.

 NASA conducted three additional test flights with Columbia in 1981 and 1982.
 On July 4, 1982, STS-4, flown by Ken Mattingly and Henry Hartsfield, landed on a concrete runway at Edwards AFB.
 President Ronald Reagan and his wife Nancy met the crew, and delivered a speech.
 After STS-4, NASA declared its Space Transportation System (STS) operational.